JPvRiel/docker-squid/README.md

 ## Check DNS resolution

-on some operating systems, such as Ubuntu 16.04 LTS, the container can fail to get workable local DNS servers and defaults to 8.8.8.8, which won't work well in an internal DNS or firewalled off environment
+On some operating systems, such as Ubuntu 16.04 LTS, the container can fail to get workable local DNS servers and defaults to 8.8.8.8, which won't work well in an internal DNS or firewalled off environment.

-The line below generates the --dns entries you need to give docker explicitly.
+If your're running Linux with Network Manager, the line below generates the --dns entries you need to give docker explicitly.

 ```
 nm_dns=$(for d in $(nmcli device show | grep -E "^IP4.DNS" | grep -oP '(\d{1,3}\.){3}\d{1,3}'); do echo -n " --dns $d"; done)